A Letter To Running

 Miraculously, I can still run with relatively little pain and enjoy it very much, but with time, my feet will get even worse and likely affect my knees, hips, and spine.
 So, today I am on an operating table having four different procedures on three toes of my right foot.
 It is a big op.
 If — and it is a big if — everything goes well, I will have to do the same for my left foot… Tomorrow is my 39th birthday and I have a big wish — to have the patience to sit on my ass for however long it takes to recover and to be back with you on that dirt road as soon as I possibly can.

 P.S.
 There’s a sound scientific basis for what I describe above.
 Running releases endorphins, improves circulation, blood flow to the brain, and it makes us live longer.
 Check out this podcast referencing some great research into the topic — I am sure this is only the tip of the iceberg.
-By the way, walking is great too ;-)
+By the way, walking and any other movement is great too ;-)